 The cold weather of late has found most of us who work outside developing an appreciation for a second beanie, gloves and a long singlet that can be tucked into the trousers.
 We are well into the pruning of the vineyard now but rainy days have put us behind where we want to be.
 So even though it has been very cold we have pressed on.

 At the end of the day getting warm is both a luxury and a need.
 I have a wood fire in my lounge room and keeping a good wood supply on hand is another of the important considerations of daily living.
 I live in an old house so I’m not trying to heat the whole house, just my small lounge room.
-Some days the fire, despite looking its noFirewood3rmal self, gives out considerably more heat than others.
+Some days the fire, despite looking its normal self, gives out considerably more heat than others.
 One day I came in to find the temperature in the room was nearly 30 degrees.
 Wow, it was like summer again!

 While taking a service at the Rushworth Aged Care Hostel I happened to mention this to the residents and you wouldn’t believe the animated conversation it triggered.
 Everyone was talking about wood.
 Talking very knowledgeably about wood!
 About the different heating qualities of Ironbark, Redgum, Whitebox and Sugargum.
 About the difference the size of the log made.
 About woodstoves, open fires and slow-combustion.
 As each person finished their comment someone else would agree then add some detail or comparison.
 These women were experts and each had a lived experience and some very happy memories about wood and fires and kitchen stoves and the families they had shared them with.
 They may not have been able to talk the science of good firewood, but they knew firewood.